meena-coder-dev/Student_Performance_ML/README.md

 jupyter notebook student_performance.ipynb

-Run all cells in order to load the dataset, train the model, and make predictions.
+Run the cells one by one to see how the data is loaded, the model is trained, and predictions are made.

-🧠 Example Prediction
+🧠 Example

-# Predict final score for a new student
+Here’s how you can predict a new student’s final score:

 new_student = [[6, 85, 78]]  # [study_hours, attendance, previous_scores]
 predicted_score = model.predict(new_student)
 print("Predicted Final Score:", predicted_score[0])

-💡 Future Improvements
+Try changing the numbers and see how it affects the prediction — it’s pretty fun!

-Add more features like assignment scores or extracurricular activity impact
+💡 Future Ideas

-Use advanced models like Random Forest for better accuracy
+Include more features like assignments, projects, or extracurriculars

-Build a small web app interface for user-friendly predictions
+Try advanced models like Random Forest or Gradient Boosting

-✨ Author: Kuncham Meenakshi
+Make a simple web app so anyone can enter their info and see predictions

-📚 B.Sc.
-Maths, Statistics & Data Science
+✨ About Me:
-🚀 Passionate about AI, Python, and solving real-world problems with data
+I’m Kuncham Meenakshi, a B.Sc. student in Maths, Statistics & Data Science.
+I love experimenting with Python, AI, and machine learning, and I enjoy turning data into insights that can help people make better decisions.